Myanmar travel advice

 The laws of Myanmar prohibit sexual acts between individuals of the same sex.

-2SLGBTQI+ travellers should carefully consider the risks of travelling to Myanmar.
+2SLGBTQI+ persons should carefully consider the risks of travelling to Myanmar.

 Travel and your sexual orientation, gender identity, gender expression and sex characteristics